Europe

 The development comes as Romania rushes to pass reforms needed to unlock some 11 billion euros ($13 billion) in EU funds, even as the far right surges in the polls.

-AUR head Simion, a nationalist and an admirer of U.S. President Donald Trump, is a long-time critic of Romania's support for Ukraine amid Russia's all-out invasion.
+Simion, the nationalist leader of AUR and an admirer of U.S. President Donald Trump, is a long-time critic of Romania's support for Ukraine amid Russia's all-out invasion.

 The football hooligan-turned-politician came second in the Romanian presidential elections in 2025, and his party currently polls around 35%, far ahead of its competitors.

-Bolojan, head of the National Liberal Party (PNL), formed a four-party pro-EU coalition together with the Social Democrats in June 2025 to keep the far right from power.
+Bolojan, head of the National Liberal Party (PNL), formed a four-party coalition together with the Social Democrats, the liberal Save Romania Union (USR), and the Hungarian minority party UDMR in June 2025 to keep the far right from power.

 The PSD left the cabinet in April due to opposition to unpopular austerity measures, before joining forces with AUR to topple the government — drawing criticism for allying with Euroskeptic nationalists.

-Romania has been directly impacted by Russia's war, with Russian drones repeatedly entering Romanian territory during attacks on Ukraine's Danube ports.
+Romania has also been directly impacted by Russia's war, with Russian drones repeatedly entering Romanian airspace and crashing on its territory during attacks on Ukraine's Danube ports.

 Avatar